 It is now mandatory for travelers arriving from the countries at risk to register online for and pre-book an RT-PCR, regular or rapid, that they will take on arrival at an entry airport in India.
 They must book a post-arrival test through Air Suvidha prior to their scheduled travel to India.

-Following the directive issued by the Ministry of Civil Aviation, Mumbai International Airport got a 24/7 COVID19 testing facility for all travelers from abroad.
-The express RT-PCR test center near the exit gates of Terminal 2 delivers results, in both digital and physical formats, within 8 hours and charges Rs 1600 per person.
-International arriving passengers can register on www.suburbandiagnostics.com and book slots online for testing or enroll for the COVID-19 test at the help-desk set up at the arrival terminal of Mumbai airport.
+You can register on www.suburbandiagnostics.com and book a slot in advance for your RT-PCR test at Mumbai Airport.
+You can also register for a COVID-19 test at the help-desk near the arrival terminal.
 There is a dedicated lounge with necessary refreshments for those waiting for the RT-PCR test results.
-Those who test negative can continue to travel onward, with a stamp for home quarantine at the final destination.
-In case of positive results, passengers are shifted to a designated quarantine facility from the airport.
+Those who test negative can continue to travel onward.
+In case of positive results, travelers are shifted to a designated quarantine facility from the airport.

 Travel Beats is an overseas Indian community portal by Indian Eagle, a leading and most trusted travel-booking organization.
-Subscribe to our free newsletter and tune to our Facebook page for latest travel news and updates on booking VBM and Bubble flights to India from abroad.
+Subscribe to our free newsletter and tune to our Facebook page for latest travel news and updates on booking air bubble flights to India from abroad.